nimobeeren/strands-solver/README.md

 uv run pytest
 ```

-The OCR tests are a bit slow so you if you don't need it you can skip it with `--ignore ocr_test.py`
+The OCR tests are a bit slow so you if you don't need them you can skip them with `--ignore tests/ocr_test.py`

 ### Running the type checker